TetroVolt/DIP-Project/README.md

 Once you have transformed your image as desired, you can select the "save file" option to save the image and it's transformations as a separate file.

+Zooming: click on the zoom button to toggle zoom mode, then hover over the image and left click to zoom in and right click to zoom out